 Remember, if you have a recipe you'd like to share please send it to marilyn@runnerduck.com.

 Every month we post a new recipe on our web page.
 Be sure and check out the NEW February recipe on Monday at the RunnerDuck Kitchen Store.
+We'd be happy to post your favorite recipe there or in our newsletter and give you credit.
+Just drop a line to marilyn@runnerduck.com.

-Be sure and visit the RunnerDuck Cookbook Store for other great savings on cookbooks and cooking supplies.
+RunnerDuck Cookbook Store for other great savings on cookbooks and cooking supplies.

 Teapot Birdhouse